onofricamila/battery-full-notification/README.md

 3. Add the `batteryfull.sh` script as a startup application (Open Dash and search for `Startup Applications`) and complete fields as follows:

     * Name: Plug/unplug laptop charger notification
-    * Command: full path to batteryfull.sh
+    * Command: `full path to batteryfull.sh`
-    * Simple script to make it easy to keep your laptop battery between 30% n 80%
+    * Description: Simple script to make it easy to keep your laptop battery between 30% n 80%

 4. Done!